BGtulk-on/JSKbin/README.md

 # Kbin ✨

 Kbin is a lightweight and flexible JavaScript library that makes animating elements on your webpage a breeze.
-With simple methods you can create smooth transitions, including sliding and fading effects, all with minimal code. 🌟
+With simple methods, you can create smooth transitions, including sliding and fading effects, all with minimal code. 🌟

 ## 🚀 Features

 - **Smooth Transitions**: Animate elements with ease using `goTo` and `goFrom`.
-- **Customizable Parameters**: Control the position (`x`, `y`), animation duration, opacity, and more.
+- **Customizable Parameters**: Control the position (`x`, `y`), animation duration, opacity, delay, and more.
+- **Delay Support**: Add a delay before the animation starts for better control.
 - **Flexible Fade-In Effects**: With `goFrom`, you can make elements fade in and slide into view from any position.
+- **On-Display Animations**: Start animations only when the element enters the viewport with `onDisplay`.
 - **Cross-Browser Compatibility**: Works well on all modern browsers.

 ## 💡 Methods